 This Narratology practice, which is comprised of private sessions and trainings, talks, workshops, and supervision, is informed by the following sciences:

-Narrative Reconstruction uses Dramaturgy (deep questioning and active listening).
+Coherent Narrative Therapy uses Dramaturgy (deep questioning and active listening).

 Narrative Reconstruction invites you to come into relationship via dialogue.

-Narrative Reconstruction uses written meditations, in addition to spoken explorations, to access all that clients already know about themselves and to strengthen the coherence (see Bruce Ecker) of their stories.
+Coherent Narrative Therapy uses written meditations, in addition to spoken explorations, to access all that clients already know about themselves and to strengthen the coherence (see Bruce Ecker) of their stories.

 Using Narrative as a tool for healing and transformation has a long history.
 Narrative Therapy was developed in the 1980’s, by Michael White & David Epston.
 It sees people as not fixed, but as fluid throughout life and believes that people can develop new senses of themselves.
 It encourages a shift from focus on the present problem, to focus on strengths exhibited in the past, allowing clients to re-author the ‘problem-saturated’ story that they arrive with, and replace it with a more empowering reading of their lives.
 This is done by getting in touch with memories that have been forgotten and left out of the dominant plot.
 It is not about writing a happy story, but a true story and a mindfully coherent story of the past, of the unfolding present, and of the future; sharing the written findings bring them into useful awareness.
 Spoken exploration is enhanced by written and imagined mediations, both within and outside of sessions.
 Because we write from a deeply unconscious place close to the part of the brain where memories are stored, we can retrieve what is hidden from ordinary awareness.